|

 the

 beautiful people of San Francisco.
-One day

-the landlady who they were.
 “Oh, those guys work at

 Finochio’s.
 They’re female impersonators.”
 “Uh, thanks for the tip.”
 When they showed up for the